Earth Language Idiomatic heads for working with others

-Then EL idiomatically uses joined-character heads for sentences to work with others.
+Then EL idiomatically uses an indicator of joined characters at the beginning of a sentence to work with others.

 Greeting